 - Heavy bleeding (going through two or more pads per hour, for longer than two hours)

 Remember that early pregnancy losses are very common.
 The vast majority of women go on to have normal, healthy pregnancies after their first miscarriage.
-If early pregnancy loss becomes a pattern for you, please make an appointment for testing to determine the cause and a course of treatment.
+If early pregnancy loss becomes a pattern for you, please make an appointment for testing to determine the cause and a course of medical treatment and expectant management.

 If you believe you are experiencing an unexpected Pregnancy Loss (also known as a "miscarriage"), please contact your doctor immediately.
 If you have any concerns or questions about Early Pregnancy Loss, please talk with your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.

 - Girl Scouts: Teaching Consent during the Holiday Season - 12/30/21

 - 5 Tips to Avoid Holiday Stress - 12/02/21